-For some of us, so much of what Jordan Peterson says is a repetition.
+For some of us, so much of what Peterson says is a repetition.
 We have heard the essence of these thoughts many times before.
 I say this as praise.
-During my undergraduate days I attended a party with a friend.
-We were introduced to another philosophy student, dressed in post-modernist chic, and when my friend mentioned that he was mostly interested in Aristotle, she exclaimed with contempt, “Aristotle is so passe!”
+During my undergraduate days I attended a party with a friend, who is now an academic.
+We were introduced to a philosophy student, dressed in post-modernist chic, and when my friend mentioned that he was mostly interested in Aristotle, she exclaimed with contempt, “Aristotle is so passe!”
 That attitude marks so much of postmodern philosophy: ideas as fashion items.
 Ideas as postures, ideas as signals of intellectual or moral status, ideas as markers of cool.
-The tradition which Peterson by contrast represents, is not the assertion of personality, but rather the humble, determined pursuit of truth.
-It is the ancient practice of paying attention to reality beyond oneself.
-And with respect to that, learning from, and carefully handing down, the wealth of wisdom built up through countless generations prior to our own.
+The tradition which Peterson, at his best, represents, by contrast, is the ancient practice of paying attention to reality beyond oneself.
+And learning from, and carefully handing down, the wealth of wisdom built up through countless generations prior to our own.

 This tradition is unafraid of new insights or paradigms, but it takes a synthetic approach.
 Peterson is deeply influenced by the psychologist Carl Jung.
 This means that he engages in a rapprochement between ancient wisdom - both philosophical and mythological - and modern science.
-An example of this synthesis is the notion that the insights about life, character, tragedy, morality, and so on which are embedded in those traditions and passed down culturally, also represent the distillation into symbols and practices - or archetypes - of accumulated human experience and learning which is encoded into our bodies and minds through the slow process of evolution.
+An example of such synthesis is the notion that the insights about life, character, tragedy, morality, and so on which are embedded in traditions and passed down culturally, also represent the distillation into symbols and practices - or archetypes - of accumulated human experienc, encoded into our bodies and minds through the slow process of evolution.
 In short, much of our wisdom for living is unconscious.
 Some of that is in the domain of the personal unconscious - your particular psyche versus mine - but much of it is at the level of the collective unconscious, which is to say it is universal among human beings.
 It is our evolved wisdom.
-As I often say to my counselling clients who are bereaved and who fear that there is some process to grieving and that they will get it wrong: for the most part you don't need to know, rationally, how to grieve in order to get it right - you already know unconsciously how to do this, so focus on listening to and understanding yourself, rather than imposing a theory of grief on yourself.
+As I often say to my counselling clients who are bereaved and who fear that there is a process to grieving which they will get wrong: for the most part you don't need to know, rationally, how to grieve, in order to get it right - you already know unconsciously how to do this, so focus on listening to and understanding yourself rather than imposing a theory of grief on yourself.
 This notion of unconscious, symbolic wisdom is why, regardless of your perspective on religion, Peterson’s recent lecture series on The Psychological Significance of the Biblical Stories is so interesting.
 Peterson often speaks of problems as "religious," and by that he is expressing an insight best articulated by the philosopher Wittgenstein, that our perspectives and the the things we then believe and say, reflect basic outlooks which precede evidence and argument.

-We live in an age which Nietzsche described, where at one level value is theorised out of our lives, because at a deeper level the old structures which held it in place have crumbled.
+We live in that age which Nietzsche described, where at one level value is theorised out of our lives, because at a deeper level the old structures which held it in place have crumbled.
 This has serious consequences.
 It is no accident that the rate of suicide has risen 40 per cent since the 1970s.
 One thing that is so wonderful and important about Peterson for our moment in time, is that he does not counter this nihilism with a mere theory.
 The world is already full of armchair intellectuals and chatter.
-Nor does Peterson respond by blindly attacking others and things outside oneself, as many childish Marxists do.
+Nor does Peterson, at his best, respond by attacking others and things outside oneself, as many people do.
 Rather, like the Buddha three thousand years ago, he appeals to your experience to prove his assertion of the value of existence: he invites you to live a certain way, and so to find out for yourself.

 The only proof that life is worth living despite all that is terrible, lies in living in such a way that the assertion of its goodness becomes fundamentally and experientially true.
-Philosophical nihilism then means nothing, for this whole thing is not an intellectual question, but rather a lived one.
-Peterson invites you to “come and see”, to transform yourself from within and through how you live in the world.
-I often see depressed clients who want me to convince them philosophically that life is meaning as though that will solve their depression.
+Philosophical nihilism then means nothing, for it is not an intellectual question but rather a lived one.
+Peterson invites you to “come and see”, to transform yourself from within, and through how you live in the world.
+I often see depressed clients who want me to convince them philosophically that life is meaningful.
 They are expressing the belief that their problem is an intellectual one.
-And partly it is, and partly it isn't.
+And partly it is, but partly it isn't.
+To an important degree.
 It is an intellectual, emotional, active, interpersonal, transcendental problem - a problem in living.
 Connect to meaningful things, let them into into you, and you will find life increasingly meaningful.

 The philosopher Plato believed that a richly meaningful life might be based on the contemplation of certain things.
 He thought this because he saw that contemplation means paying attention, and that sustained attention transforms us.
 You can find an example of this idea in his dialogue The Symposium.
 You can also find the idea repeated and worked out by philosophers like Simone Weil, Iris Murdoch, and the Australians Raimond Gaita and Christopher Cordner.
-This is not an intellectual notion of attention - that thinking will transform you - for often thinking paralyses you or provides an excuse for inaction.
-It is a far deeper notion of attention which grips one's whole being.
-You act out what you love.
+This is not an intellectual notion of attention - a claim that thinking will transform you - for often thinking paralyses you or provides an excuse or cause for inaction.
+It is a far deeper notion of attention, which grips one's whole being: you act out what you love.

 If you are an agreeable person like me, then you may let many things slide in order to keep the peace.
 Perhaps you secretly fear that you will rejected for speaking your mind.
 Or that you will unnecessarily hurt others.
 Violence or other abuse in your family, or your parent's family, might have made you like this.
-You may feel that you have been weakened and harmed and have even become a little resentful in consequence of this difficulty.
+But you may feel, thereby, that you have been weakened by being this way.
+You may have been harmed through it, taken advantage of, and you have even have become a little resentful in consequence of this.
 The answer to this problem is age-old: the truth will set you free.
-As Peterson says, in words which the DJ Akira the Don put to music.
+As Peterson says.
+In words which the DJ Akira the Don put to music.
 Speaking the truth will untangle many of the knots in your life, both within yourself, and between you and others.
-It will lead to clarity, for much of the distressing confusion in your life is a consequence of your failure to be utterly truthful.
+It will lead to clarity, for much of the distressing confusion in your life is a consequence of your failure to be truthful.
 Speaking the truth will make you stronger and more courageous.
 You will gain the respect of others and even become a force to contend with.